Labonno0987/Rest-Assured-TestNG-API-Automation/README.md

 # API Automation & Testing using Rest Assured, TestNG and Postman Collection
 ## Description
-This project automates API testing of the Daily Finance platform using Rest Assured, TestNG.
+This project automates various API requests of https://dailyfinance.roadtocareer.net/ (Daily Finance platform) using Rest Assured, TestNG.
 The framework is built using the Page Object Model **(POM)** architecture.
 It includes both positive and negative test cases for core features like user registration, login, item management, and user management.
 We will also cover the following features:
  - User Registration
  - User Login (Admin & User)
  - User List Retrieval